-The exclusion of these additional interventions is a potential limitation, however, we expect them to lead to simple proportional reductions in the simulated number of transmission events in a facility.
-We therefore expect consistent relative findings between testing strategies and frequencies across different transmission scenarios.
+The exclusion of additional control interventions is a limitation of our model.
+However, if additional control interventions were implemented, we expect qualitative trends in the expected number of transmission events to persist between testing strategies and frequencies across different transmission scenarios.
 An additional limitation is that we do not distinguish between staff-to-staff and staff-to-resident transmission events within a simulated facility, but rather record the total number of transmission events.
 Estimation of staff-staff and staff-resident contact rates or reproduction numbers would enable more precise accounting and simulation of importation events and subsequent transmission within a facility.
-Furthermore, we assume that the probability density function of the triangle distribution is an accurate representation of SARS-CoV2 viral dynamics and therefore infectiousness through time.
-Though this function captures the general viral dynamics profile seen previously (15,18), other distributions or functions may also be applicable.
+Furthermore, we assume that the probability density function of the triangle distribution is an accurate representation of SARS-CoV-2 viral dynamics and therefore infectiousness through time.
+Though this function captures the general viral dynamics profile seen previously (18,21), other distributions or functions may also be applicable.
 Finally, we assume that the community force of infection among staff is constant through time and across individuals.
 In reality, community prevalence can increase rapidly, necessitating a corresponding increase in test frequency.
-Furthermore, some staff may be more or less likely to acquire infection in the community or in the facility based on compliance with social distancing and masking policies, their household structure, and other behavioral factors.
+Furthermore, some staff may be more or less likely to acquire infection in the community or in the facility based on compliance with physical distancing and masking policies, their household structure, and other behavioral factors.

 The modeling and simulation framework presented here is applicable beyond COVID-19 in congregate settings in which outbreaks sparked by staff infections are a hazard.
-Other applicable settings may include the introduction of hospital acquired infections from newly admitted patients or from hospital staff (30), introduction of other respiratory pathogens such as influenza or pertussis into congregate settings (31), or tuberculosis transmission between communities and populations experiencing incarceration (32).
-Accurate parameterization of key natural history traits of the pathogen in question such as the latent, incubation, and infectious periods is essential to estimate the impact of nonpharmaceutical interventions such as asymptomatic screening (14).
+Other applicable settings may include the introduction of hospital acquired infections from newly admitted patients or from hospital staff (33), introduction of other respiratory pathogens such as influenza or pertussis into congregate settings (34), or tuberculosis transmission between communities and populations experiencing incarceration (35).
+Accurate parameterization of key natural history traits of the pathogen in question such as the latent, incubation, and infectious periods is essential to estimate the impact of nonpharmaceutical interventions such as asymptomatic screening (17).
 Pathogens that cause symptoms prior to infectiousness (tincubation<tlatent), for instance, may be more effectively controlled at lower cost via symptom screening and subsequent isolation.

 In conclusion, we have shown that aligning the timing of testing with regular working schedules for staff in congregate settings can substantially improve the efficacy of asymptomatic screening.
 Two metrics, the number of expected within-facility transmission events and the ITER, derived from simulated facilities are presented to inform decisions on the frequency of systematic testing needed in different transmission scenarios to limit transmission under key thresholds.
-We conclude that systematic testing of staff working with high-risk populations in congregate settings should continue until community transmission or within-facility transmission potential are sufficiently reduced to prevent outbreaks.
+We conclude that systematic testing of staff working with high-risk populations in congregate settings should be aligned with work schedules and should continue until community transmission or within-facility transmission potential are sufficiently reduced to prevent outbreaks.

 Acknowledgements